2023 Best General Visual & Performing Arts Bachelor's Degree Schools in Virginia

 Top Virginia Schools for a Bachelor's in General Visual & Performing Arts

-Our analysis found George Mason University to be the best school for general visual and performing arts students who want to pursue a bachelor’s degree in Virginia.
-GMU is a very large public school located in the suburb of Fairfax.
+Our 2023 rankings named George Mason University the best school in Virginia for general visual and performing arts students working on their bachelor’s degree.
+GMU is a fairly large public school located in the large suburb of Fairfax.

 On average, visual arts graduates from GMU take out $25,481 in student loans while working on their Bachelor's Degree.